 We believe that music education benefits all learning and helps students develop habits of mind they can apply successfully across all disciplines.
 The creative processes of exploration and preparation for performances leads students to a better understanding of themselves as learners while balancing rigor with fun.
-Students gain skills, confidence, and grit in a supportive group environment.
+Students gain skills, confidence, and grit in a supportive group environment, and connect with the joy and unlimited expressive potential in music-making.

 The Lower School Music curriculum engages students in a creative exploration of rhythm, pitch, dynamics and deep listening skills.
 The language of music is experienced joyfully through the media of speech, song, movement, dance and instruments.
 Children are exposed to many fundamental concepts and styles of music.

-Students in Grades 3/4 choose either String Ensemble, where they choose to learn to play the violin, viola, or cello as part of an orchestra, or Orff Ensemble, which is an exploratory approach to musical learning and creativity that incorporates voice and movement.
+Students in Grades 3/4 choose either String Ensemble, where they learn to play the violin, viola, or cello as part of a string orchestra, or Orff Ensemble, which is an exploratory approach to musical learning and creativity that incorporates voice, movement, and various keyboard and percussion instruments.
 It is intended that students make a two-year commitment to one of these ensembles in order to build skills and performance ethic.

 The Middle School Music curriculum consists of two strands: Performance Elective and General Music.